Bonding & attachment

 - Your baby’s crying lets you know when they feel hungry and tired or alone.

-Mother–infant interaction and attachment
+Parent–infant interaction and attachment

 The most important thing for your baby is a nurturing relationship with you that is responsive to their needs.
 Bonding and attachment are important because these experiences have a profound influence on your baby’s emotional, cognitive and neurological development.